 As shown in Figure \ref{fig:Interaction}, we present an overview of the main functions, history, and collectible data of AS/US APIs.
-The purpose of this overview is to clarify the Android APIs used for app usage pattern data collection and derive the appropriate API’s terms for the literature search terms.
+This overview aims to clarify the Android APIs used for app usage pattern data collection and derive the appropriate API terms for the literature search terms.